 Sarah Pease was convicted, and was jailed from May 1692 until May 1693.
 She would have been one of perhaps 100 or 200 witches jailed; by May 1692, the authorities were no longer executing those convicted of witchcraft.

 Sarah, who spent a full year incarcerated for being a witch, is a member of my family, one of my New England ancestors: my 8th-great-grandmother.
-Born in Salem around 1635, she had married Robert Pease, who arrived in North America in 1634 aboard the sailing ship the Francis, along with his father (also Robert), and his brother John and their grandmother, Margaret.
-Robert lived briefly on Martha’s Vineyard, off the coast of Cape Cod.
+Born in Salem around 1635, she had married Robert Pease, who arrived in North America in 1634 aboard the sailing ship the Francis.
+Robert arrived with his father (also Robert), and his brother John and their grandmother, Margaret.
+He lived briefly on Martha’s Vineyard, off the coast of Cape Cod.
 By the time he was in his mid-40s, Robert lived in Salem and was fighting with the Salem Company in King Philip’s War — the war fought among colonists and native communities.
 And before much more time had passed, Sarah was in jail, where she stayed for a solid year, before being liberated by the Colonial Governor.

 By and large, the much-feared “evil” witch has become a modern Halloween (and Hollywood) cliche.
 According to the broad-brushed painting of female evil, she is usually not very attractive, typically has a telltale wart on her nose, is dressed in “evil” black garments, and cackles (a word seemingly reserved for witches and witch-like behavior) as she flies on her magical broom across the face of the full moon.
 Such are the costumes we wear to portray witches.

 But then there are people like Sophie Saint Thomas, who counts herself among the real witches of the modern era.
 In an online article in “Allure,” she undertakes to dispel various myths — and spells out (forgive me) how magic and cauldrons really work.
 She writes, “It’s true that there is a beautiful history of women and witchcraft, in part because women have been historically silenced and have used witchcraft to tap into their power and subvert the system.”